naqvijafar91/go-workshops/docs/04-arrays-slice-variadic-fn.md

 array after modification to slice nums2 [100 101 80]
 ```

-From the output it's clear that when slices share the same array, the modifications which each one makes are reflected in the array.
+From the output, it's clear that when slices share the same array, the modifications which each one makes are reflected in the array.

 #### Length and capacity of a slice